Euthanasia is a difficult subject to consider, but our aim is to help support and provide dignified end of life care for your horse.

 Communal Cremation – Your horse would be collected and cremated with others but no ashes would be returned to you.

 It is important to think about what you will wish to do with the ashes when they are returned to you as many people who have paid for ashes to be returned subsequently choose never to collect them.

 Hunt kennels/disposal to the zoo

 Provided your horse was not put down by lethal injection or was not suffering from a disease making it unsuitable for animal consumption, many hunts will use the carcass as food for the hounds or alternatively some equine carcasses may be taken to the zoo.
 Some local hunts also provide euthanasia by bullet and a sympathetic disposal service, in some cases this is a cheaper option.

-You need to check with your local Trading Standards Office whether this is permitted.
-The European Union Regulations do not allow burial of pet horses as they consider the horse to be a food animal.
-At the time of writing, DEFRA does allow burial of pet horses at the discretion of the local authority.
-Each case is considered on an individual basis and will depend on local water courses etc. (Please refer to www.gov.uk/fallen-stock for further information).
+You need to check with your Local Authority Office whether this is permitted.
+At the time of writing, DEFRA does allow the burial of pet horses at the local authority's discretion.
+Each case is considered on an individual basis and will depend on local watercourses etc. (Please refer to www.gov.uk/fallen-stock for further information).

 After the death of a horse you are legally obliged to inform the relevant Passport Issuing Organisation (PIO) and return the passport to them within 30 days.
 Many PIO’s will return the passport to you afterwards if you request it as a keepsake.

 If your horse is insured, it is important to be clear exactly what the policy covers if euthanasia is required.
 If insured for loss of use and a claim is going to be made, the insurance company must be notified in advance.
 With the exception of an emergency situation, the permission of the insurers is needed otherwise the claim may be invalidated.